bnjjj/chicon-rs/README.md

 std::fs::remove_dir_all("testreaddir").unwrap(); // If you want to remove dir and all entries inside
 ```

-> If you need more examples, check-out all tests in the source code on Github
+> If you need more examples, check-out all tests in the source code on GitHub

 ## Roadmap